onur/acme-client/README.md

 You can install letsencrypt-rs with:
 `cargo install --git https://github.com/onur/letsencrypt-rs`

-This program is using a specific version of openssl crate currently, and it will be available in crates.io when openssl gets upgraded.
+`letsencrypt-rs` is currently using a specific version of openssl crate, and it will soon be available in crates.io when openssl gets updated.

 ## Usage